Outdoors in Stockholm

 Your guide to outdoor activities in Stockholm

 Outdoors is never too far away in Stockholm.
-City parks, greenhouses, natural wilderness areas are always just a short hop away on the train.
+City parks, greenhouses, and natural wilderness areas are always just a short hop away on the train.
 From late spring to fall, locals take advantage of the many natural areas around and just outside of town.
-At Tantolunden on Södermalm, visitors can try their hands at mini golf or sunbathe on the riverside.
-Kungsträdgården in Norrmalm is normally quiet except for the cafés, but this is where you’ll find the best food festivals in town.
-Rålambshovsparken on Kungsholmen is a popular park in the summertime, where people gather to play beach volleyball, yoga, skate at the skatepark, or attend an outdoor theatrical performances and cinematic screenings on the green.
+At Tantolunden on Södermalm, visitors can try their hands at mini golf or sunbathe by lake Mälaren.
+Kungsträdgården in Norrmalm is ordinarily quiet except for the cafés, but this is where you’ll find the best food festivals in town.
+Rålambshovsparken on Kungsholmen is a popular summer park, where people gather to play beach volleyball, yoga, skate at the skatepark, or attend an outdoor theatrical performances and cinematic screenings on the green.

-Swimming holes are everywhere, and relaxing on the riverbanks is a favorite summer past time for many Stockholmers.
+Places to swim can be found everywhere, and relaxing next to water is a favorite summer past time for many Stockholmers.
 Beaches are usually equipped with bathing jetties, diving towers, and sometimes ice cream kiosks.
 The city is known for clean water, from family-friendly Smedsuddsbadet to Brunnsvikens strandbad on Djurgården.
 Visitors looking for a quiet respite should head to Långholmens Strandbad or try their luck at the small and forested Lake Trekanten in Liljeholmen.

-On the cusp of an archipelago of 3,000 islands, Stockholm is the perfect base for a boat trip or kayaking adventure.
-Simply hop on a ferry for a carefree day exploring the towns or parks on Vaxholm, Norrtälje, Landsort or countless others.
-Your best bet for a Stockholm archipelago is in the summertime, when the days are longer and warmer, ferries are frequent and shops and galleries are open for summer guests.
+With an archipelago of 3,000 islands, Stockholm is the perfect base for a boat trip or kayaking adventure.
+Hop on a ferry for a carefree day exploring the town of Vaxholm or the islands Grinda, Sandhamn and countless others.
+Stockholm archipelago is at its most beautiful in the summertime when the days are longer and warmer, ferries are frequent and shops and galleries are open for summer guests.